bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project1-vis.md

 Thinking; Programming; Testing; Documenting; Total; (6) Brief reflection prompts (you don't need to address all): how challenging did you find this project? what did you learn by doing this project?
 What did you wish you did differently?
 If you worked as a team, how did that go?
-What would you like to explore further?)œ
+What would you like to explore further?)

 ***

 ### Overview

-If you haven't done so already,  download a dataset (for e.g. from [OpenTopo](https://opentopography.org/) that represents an area you are interested in and convert it to _arcascii grid_ format.
+If you haven't done so already,  download a dataset (for e.g. from [OpenTopo](https://opentopography.org/)) that represents an area you are interested in and convert it to _arcascii grid_ format.
 You may be able to download the data directly in this format, otherwise you can convert either through QGIS or using GDAL tools in the command line.

 Your code  will read the path of a grid DEM (in _arcascii_ format) on the command line, and will generate  the required maps as _.bmp_ files.
 The files will have fixed names _map.xxxx.bmp_ and will  be in the current directory (no need to handle a path), like so: